Homebuilding Insights

 Tailor your kit to your location and lifestyle.
 If you live in an area prone to natural disasters (hurricanes, earthquakes, tornadoes, blackouts, wildfires), you know what kind of havoc happens after an event.

-Make sure you have items like N95 masks, emergency whistles, fire extinguishers, and plastic sheeting with duct tape for temporary shelter.
-If your home includes elderly family members, babies, or pets, adjust accordingly.
-(Diapers, formula, medications.)
+Include items like N95 masks, emergency whistles, fire extinguishers, and plastic sheeting with duct tape for temporary shelter.
+If your home includes elderly family members, babies, or pets, adjust your kit with their needs in mind (diapers, formula, medications).

 Step 6: Develop a Communication Plan